 There's a vital lesson here.
 We need to fill our minds with songs that reflect on God's character and ways.
 Habakkuk looked back to the exodus.
 We look back to the cross.

+So there's what you do with the silence during the mornings and commute times this week.
+Sing.
 I urge you to fill your mind with, and then sing songs about God's victory at the cross.
-I urge some of you to write songs about the cross.
-Will it make your problems go away?
+Use a hymnbook if necessary.
+Eventually, sing from memory.
+In fact, I urge some of you to write songs about the cross.

+Will this singing make your problems go away?
 No. But it will surely do for you what it did for Habakkuk, give you a mountain-top perspective though you're living in the valley.

 In light of Habakkuk's example, I think we need to ask ourselves a probing question.
 Would you serve God if there weren't any material blessings?

 C. S. Lewis once said, "He who has God and many other things has no more than he who has God alone."
 Do you agree?
 Habakkuk did.
 He looked at life as it was, difficulties and all, and made this resolve.
 I'm going to rejoice in the Lord.
 Though the fig tree doesn't bud, though the grape vines are empty, though the olive crop fails, though the fields produce no food, though there are no sheep and cattle in the barn, though my bank account is depleted, though my health fails, though my friends forsake me, I will rejoice in the Lord.

 God told Habakkuk in Habakkuk 2:4, "The righteous will live by his faith."
 And that's what Habakkuk resolved to do.
 Habakkuk began his book with a complaint but ended it with an affirmation.
 This is what living by faith is all about, rejoicing in God regardless of circumstances.

 Will you, by God's grace, do the same today?
 Let's make it personal...